jordenc/com.onkyo/README.md

 # Changelog
 **Version 0.9.4:**
 - Fixed a bug on mobile cards / capabilities
+- Made a fix where 'Onkyo Net/USB List information' messages disturbed the normal work.

 **Version 0.9.3:**
 - Fixed a bug on manual pairing